MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsMultiTenantOrganizationConfiguration.md

 ```

 ## DESCRIPTION
-The Set-CsTeamsMultiTenantOrganizationConfiguration set tenant setting for Multi-tenant Organization, including CopilotFromHomeTenant, which specifies whether users in a Multi-Tenant Organization are allowed to utilize their Copilot license from their home tenant during cross-tenant meetings.
+The Set-CsTeamsMultiTenantOrganizationConfiguration cmdlet configures tenant settings for Multi-tenant Organizations.
+This includes the CopilotFromHomeTenant parameter, which determines if users in a Multi-Tenant Organization can use their Copilot license from their home tenant during cross-tenant meetings
-This cmdlet sets the Teams Multi-tenant Organization tenant setting, CopilotFromHomeTenant, for the tenant.
-The value of CopilotFromHomeTenant can be set to "Enabled" or "Disabled".

 ## EXAMPLES